cisagov/ScubaGear/docs/configuration/defender-to-securitysuite-transition.md

 ## Validator warnings

 When ScubaGear loads a configuration file, the built-in configuration validator checks for deprecated Defender usage and prints warnings to the console.
+The validator uses two prefixes:

-You will see a `Defender migration warning` for each of the following situations:
+`Defender migration warning:` for Defender-wide deprecations:

 - **Deprecated product name** - `ProductNames` still contains `defender`.
 ScubaGear runs `securitysuite` in its place and recommends updating the configuration.
 - **Deprecated `Defender` section** - the configuration still contains a top-level `Defender:` section.
 Move the settings under `SecuritySuite:`.

+`Policy migration warning:` for individual policy IDs referenced in the configuration:

 - **Migrated policy ID** - a policy ID referenced in the configuration (in an exclusion, annotation, or omission) has been migrated.
 The warning names the new `MS.SECURITYSUITE.*` policy ID to use.
 - **Removed policy ID** - a policy ID referenced in the configuration has been removed and should be deleted.